xephtar/MarsRoverProject/README.md

 ## Output

-It writes the output of the program into `Output.txt`.
+It writes the output of the program into `Output.txt` at `MarsRover` directory.

 ## Unit Tests